Greash3007/Greash3007/README.md

 I am a Data Science student 👨🏻‍🎓 from Great Lakes Institute of Management 🏫.
 I am from India 🇮🇳.
-I'm an aspiring Data Scientist who enjoys connecting the dots: be it ideas from different disciplines, people from different teams, or applications from different industries.
-I have strong technical skills and an academic background in engineering, statistics, and machine learning.
+I'm an aspiring Data Scientist 👨🏻‍🎓 who enjoys connecting the dots: be it ideas from different disciplines, people from different teams👫, or applications from different industries.
+I have strong technical skills and an academic background in engineering👨🏻‍🏫, statistics, and machine learning.
 My passion lies in solving business problems with tailored data and algorithms and communicating complex ideas.

-Love ❤️ towards playing with data and python made me to transition from Mechanical engineer👨🏻‍🔧 -> Data Science📊
+Love ❤️ towards playing with data and python made me to transition from Mechanical engineer👨🏻‍🔧 -> Data Science📊.

 ## **Academic Qualification**